ramlaxman/PL-3-Programs/README.md

 ##Group Activity 1:

-1. Form thr group of 3 studentsaccording to roll numbers.
+1. Form the group of 3 studentsaccording to roll numbers.

 2. Get Names of Embedded Systems Tools and Boards available till Date.